MaxBasev/MaxBasev/ReadMe.md

 - 🇰🇬 I currently live in Bishkek, Kyrgyzstan.
 - 💻 I've been coding for over 15 years, mainly for web applications.
+- ✨ I'm a freelancer, and you can hire me on [Fiverr](https://www.fiverr.com/maxbasev).
 - 🚀 I love working on personal projects.
 - ✏️ I write articles on my blog.
 - ✉️ Feel free to email me at [i@maxbasev.com](mailto:i@maxbasev.com).